For formated printable version download here »

 March of Dimes Birth Defects Foundation.

-A twenty-four-piece exhibition and book on homelessness, with poet Fran Adler.
+A twenty-four-piece exhibition and book on homelessness, in collaboration with poet Frances Payne Adler, 1984.
 Tour has included:

 - University of San Diego Gallery, Conference on the Homeless, 1995